davidbecerra/Notes/Python/Set up Pymunk.md

 then the package was not properly installed.

+### Compiling Chipmunk in Release Mode
+The Chipmunk code that comes with the pymunk library is compiled in debug mode.
+Therefore, whenever you run pymunk code, there are several debug pring statements that occur from the Chipmunk code.
+The only way to remove these print statements is to compile Chipmunk in release mode.
+Luckily, the [pymunk website](http://pymunk.readthedocs.org/en/latest/installation.html#compile-chipmunk) outlines how to do this.
+However, for completeness, I will go through the steps to do this in Windows here.

+Download and install the TDM-GCC package [here](http://tdm-gcc.tdragon.net/).
+This package comes with a GCC compiler for Windows which we'll need to compile the Chipmunk C code.
+Theoretically, any GCC compiler should work; however I have only had success with TDM-GCC.

+Once the compiler is installed, download the pymunk source code from its github page [here](https://github.com/viblo/pymunk).
+Really we just need the Chipmunk source code located in the `chipmunk_src` directory as well as `setup.py`.
+Unforunately, we'll need to download/clone the entire pymunk repository.

+In the repository directory on your local machine, run the following command in the terminal:

+        > python setup.py build_chipmunk --compiler=mingw32 --release

 ## Installing Pygame
 Unfortunately, installing pygame on Windows is not as easy as pymunk (only slightly harder).
 For some reason, pip does not seem to find the pygame package.
 Here is a work around that seems to work.